Graduate Studies Reports Access

 •Learn to evaluate individual administrative skills.

-Class Participation: Students will be expected to attend and participate in the live class sessions.
+- Learning Outcomes: Class Participation: Students will be expected to attend and participate in the live class sessions.

 Organization Visit: Secure a copy of the organization’s strategic plan by a visit to the organization’s web site or a live appointment.

 Strategic Marketing Plan Outline: Choose an adult continuing education or human resource development unit and critically analyze their marketing plan or develop a marketing plan outline for them.